bleaklord66/rock-paper-scissor-lizard-spock/README.md

 # rock-paper-scissor-lizard-spock
-my first game, developed before the squares game
+my first project, developed before the squares game, is not refactored